SemuBot/Keskin-thesis-2026-Object-detection/README.md

 #  Keskin-thesis-2026-Object-detection

-A visual recognition and object detection module for SemuBot, developed at the University of Tartu.
+A visual recognition and object detection module for **SemuBot**, developed at the University of Tartu.
-The module detects people, obstacles, and objects like balls, allowing the robot to respond with simple actions such as FOLLOW, STOP, or GREET.

-For Setup, see the "requirements.txt".

-Yiğithan Keskin
-University of Tartu — Robotics & Bioengineering

-README.md will be updated over time.
+This repository contains YOLO-based scripts for detecting **people, objects, postures, and waving gestures**.
+The goal is to give SemuBot simple visual awareness.

+---

+##  Requirements

+All dependencies are listed in [`requirements.txt`].
+To install:

+bash --> pip install -r requirements.txt